Extracting total Amb programs from proofs: Extraction of concurrent programs from CFP proofs

 \subsection{Soundness of extracted programs}

-The realizers of the proof rules for restriction and concurrency in Table~\ref{table-infrule} are depicted in Table~\ref{table-infrule-sound} for those instances where the conclusion of the rule is non-Harrop.
+The realizers of the proof rules for restriction and concurrency in Table~\ref{table-infrule} are depicted in Table~\ref{table-infrule-sound}.
 Proofs of the correctness of the realizers are given in Lemma~\ref{lem-restrict}.
-The cases where the conclusions of the rules are Harrop formulas are easy and the verification of the correctness of the realizability interpretation is skipped.
 We use the following typable programs: